JohnTSalmon/TenTen/README.md

 Version 0.0.1

 run : tenten.feature
-Pass parameters down from the feature file
+Pass table parameters down from the feature file
-A DTO ( Data Transfer Object ) is used to pass parameters down to the step definitions Will open connection to : https://www.nutmeg.com/compound-interest-calculator The result on the webpage is compared against the following calculation :

-total = P(1 + r/n)nt
+A DTO ( Data Transfer Object ) is used to pass parameters down to the step definitions The result on the webpage is compared against the following calculation : total = P(1 + r/n)nt where : total = final amount

-where :

-total = final amount
 P = initial principal balance
 r = interest rate
-n = number of times interest is appl
+n = number of times interest is appl t = time

+Additionally run :
+nutmeg.feature
+This is another online Investment Calculator with which results can be compared.